ZviRosenfeld/GeneticAlgorithmEngine/README.md

 ## Usage

-GeneticAlgorithmEngine contains 3 main classes that you'll need to implement.
+GeneticAlgorithmEngine contains 3 classes that you'll need to implement.

 ### IChromosome

-Your chromosomes will need to implement the IChromosome classes.
+Your chromosomes will need to implement the IChromosome class.

 ```CSharp
     public interface IChromosome